HOW TO BOOK YOUR WEDDING

 Two weeks prior to your wedding day we’ll send a wedding day checklist to fill out.
 It will ask questions such as how many people are attending, who you’d like to walk you down the aisle, etc. After you submit the form we may reach out with a few questions of our own.
 We’ll go over the checklist during your tour or rehearsal the day before the wedding.
 Rest easy knowing that we’re here to guide you every step of the way.

-• We work with a team of amazing wedding vendors.
+• We work with a team of amazing wedding vendors for our all-inclusive packages with receptions.

 Chef Tony will reach out to plan your delicious reception menu and cake.
 If you keep the credit for the bouquets, you’ll work with Kris at From the Heart Florist.
 She will help you choose the floral designs and will deliver on wedding day.
 Our DJ has a convenient, on-line planner for songs and announcements.
 You can be as detailed as you wish, or just tell him the songs you want to walk down the aisle to and the genre of music you prefer.
 We have friendly wedding officiants to choose from for the ceremony, both faith-based and non-religious.
 We can introduce you to some friendly bartenders if you’d like to have alcohol at your wedding.
 (Alcohol and bartending is never included in the package.)
 If you choose Regina as your wedding photographer she will help you choose locations to have images made and offer some creative ideas to tell your story.
 If you have your own photographer, she’ll reach out to them to welcome them to your team.
 Our staff will let everyone know what to do and when on wedding day, and that is worth its weight in gold all by itself.